 sudo somagic-capture --cvbs-input=1 --pal | vlc --demux rawvid --rawvid-fps 30 --rawvid-width 720 --rawvid-height 576 --rawvid-chroma=UYVY -Change --pal to --ntsc or --secam depending on the colour system used in your region.
 Look at that, you're playing Nintendo on your computer!
 If it doesn't work, try turning the SNES off and on, or re-initialising the stream.

-Select a photo, wait a second for the little cursor at the bottom to disappear, and then hit Shift+S on your keyboard to take a screenshot.
+In this screen, select a photo, wait a second for the little cursor at the bottom to disappear, and then on your PC while in VLC, hit Shift+S on your keyboard to take a screenshot.
 Go to the next picture, wait, hit Shift+S. Keep doing this until you've screenshotted all of your pictures.
 VLC usually saves them to your home directory.

 ls | cat -n | while read n f; do mv "$f" `printf "%03d.png" $n`; doneWhich changes the filenames to a numbered list.
 No real reason for this other than neatness.
 Now for the real magic:

 mkdir out | for f in *.png; do convert $f -crop 325x225+192+167 +repage -grayscale rec709luma -resize 325x281\! -level 15%,97%,1.6 -unsharp 0x2.75x0.5x0.0015686 out/$f; doneLo, for a folder called out has appeared!
 And what's more, it contains beautiful, sharp, correctly proportioned Game Boy Camera images!
 A wonder of computing.

 And that's it, friend.
 It isn't pixel perfect and the process is a bit messy what with analog signals and dodgy capture cards, but it gets the job done.
 Enjoy!